LucasZapico/brandish_backend/README.md

 # Brandish Ipsum

 ## Todo

+- handle forbidden error and other server side errors
 - randomize the copy more
 - add 'conjunction' and 'articles'
 - dynmaicly remove brand name